-An nearby alternative, reachable by a 450 metre diversion off the main walk route (see directions in the text) and 10km/6.2 miles into the walk by the main start or 7.7km (4.8 miles) by the shorter start, is the Golden Lion, Luddesdown Road, 01474 815644 www.thegoldenlionpub.co.uk which is a traditional pub with a reasonably varied menu, served 12-3pm Monday to Saturday and 12-4pm on Sunday.
+A short 450 metre diversion off the main walk route (see directions in the text) is now necessary if you want to have a hot lunch.
+This brings you to the Golden Lion 01474 815644 www.thegoldenlionpub.co.uk, 10km/6.2 miles into the walk by the main start or 7.7km (4.8 miles) by the shorter start, which is a traditional pub with a reasonably varied menu, served 12-3pm and 6-9pm Monday to Saturday and 12-5pm on Sunday.
 It is also open all afternoon for drinks.

 For tea the most atmospheric choice is the Leather Bottle in Cobham, which has both a pleasant garden and a characterful interior.
 It serves a formal afternoon tea in its restaurant (the room facing the road): food is served here until 9pm but I am not sure how late they do the teas.
-Cobham also has two other pubs - the Ship Inn and the Darnley Arms: the latter, just up the road from the Leather Bottle does tea (in proper teapots) and cake for just £3.50.
+Cobham also has two other pubs - the Ship Inn and the Darnley Arms.

 The Cock Inn, passed a second time on the afternoon loop, also makes a very cosy tea stop.
 It now has a mini tea making machine on its bar, an innovation other pubs might copy.
 Alternatively, at the end of the walk, the Railway Inn by Sole Street station is open all afternoon and seems very popular with locals.